devakar771/Sentiment-Analysis/README.md

   - Then, we will perform lemmatization on each word,i.e. change the different forms of word into a single item called as lemma.
 A lemma is a base form of a word.
 For example,
     run, running and runs are all forms of same lexeme where run is the lemma.
 Hence, we are converting all occurrences of same lexeme to it's respective lemma.
   - Return a corpus of processed data.

-*Convert text data to vectors using BOW Model*.
+*Convert text data to vectors using BOW Model*

 ## ML MODELS USED
   - SVM
   - RF